What is the difference between authentication and encryption?

 One inherent challenge with authentication-based systems is that the gatekeeper has the power to grant access to whatever resource it protects.
 The gatekeeper should only grant access in the right circumstances, but nothing guarantees that it does.

-Encryption, on the other hand, uses mathematics to ensure that the only way to access the resource in a meaningful way is to use the correct encryption key.
+Encryption, on the other hand, uses mathematics to make sure that the only way to access the resource in a meaningful way is to use the correct encryption key.

 Data is usable independent of the gatekeeper